 Growth In The Healthcare Industry

 The healthcare industry overtook retail in 2017 to become the industry that employs the most Americans.
 That’s a remarkable shift in the nation’s workforce.
 It’s not a temporary change.
 Most experts expect the trend to continue as the country’s population ages over the next few decades.
 The U.S. Bureau of Labor Statistics (BLS) predicts dramatic growth to continue in healthcare.
-The agency projects 2.4 million new jobs in healthcare by the middle of the next decade or an 18% gain in the decade between 2016 and 2026.
-That’s much faster than the 7% average gain expected for all jobs over that same time period.
+The agency projects 2.4 million new jobs in healthcare in the next decade with 15% growth between 2019 and 2029.
+That’s much faster than the 4% average growth expected for all jobs over that same time period.

 Pay for Healthcare Administrators

 For healthcare administrators, the growth projections are also high.
-The BLS predicts 20% growth in the number of healthcare administrators by 2026, with more than 72,000 people joining the field.
+The BLS predicts 32% growth in the number of healthcare administrators by 2029, with more than 133,200 people joining the field.
 The agency lists administrators under the category of “medical and health services managers.”
-Nationally, the mean annual healthcare administrator salary was $113,730 in May 2018.
-Healthcare administrators will find the most jobs in these five states: California, Texas, New York, Pennsylvania, and Massachusetts.
-However, of those five states, New York and Massachusetts offer much better pay.
+Nationally, the mean annual healthcare administrator salary reached $118,800 in May 2020.
+Healthcare administrators will find the most jobs in these five states: California, Texas, New York, Massachusetts, and Pennsylvania.
+However, of those five states, New York and Massachusetts rank among the best in pay.

 Outlook for Massachusetts Healthcare Administrators